-To update your Force, tap Update.
+Tap Update to update your Force.

 Select Online Update to automatically download and install the latest update (you must enable a network connection for this to work).

 Select USB Drive Update to update from a file on a connected USB drive.